 Incorporate as Foreigner

-Found a GmbH as an EU citizen
+Founding a GmbH as an EU citizen

 There are many legal framework conditions in this country.
 This is especially true when foreigners want to start a business in Germany.
 In general, freedom of establishment and freedom of trade apply to all persons within the EU, the EEA and Switzerland.
 This means that everyone is allowed to set up a business in all member states and there is a right of free movement in the respective state of residence.

-Found a Business as a non-EU citizen
+Founding a Business as a non-EU citizen

 Anyone arriving in Germany from a non-EU state to start a business receives a residence permit that covers self-employment.
 Persons who are already in Germany and have a valid residence permit can supplement this with the point of permission for self-employment.
 However, there is a lot to check for this permission.
 As a rule, at least five new jobs should be created and at least half a million euros invested.